grimme-lab/MindlessGen/README.md

 1. Current working directory (`$CWD`)
 2. Home directory (`$USER/`)

+If neither a corresponding CLI command nor an entry in the configuration file is provided, the default values are used.
-The active configuration can be printed using `--print-config`.
+The active configuration, including the default values, can be printed using `--print-config`.

 ### Element composition
 There are two related aspects of the element composition:
-1. _Which elements_ should occur within the generated molecule?
+1. **Which elements** should occur within the generated molecule?
 2. **How many atoms** of the specified element should occur?
 - **Example 1**: `C:1-3, O:1-1, H:1-*` would result in a molecule with 1, 2, or 3 carbon atoms, exactly 1 oxygen atom, and between 1 and an undefined number of hydrogen atoms (i.e., at least 1).
 - **Example 2**: `Na:10-10, In:10-10, O:20-20`.
 This example would result in a molecule with exactly 10 sodium atoms, 10 indium atoms, and 20 oxygen atoms. **For a fixed element composition, the number of atoms (40) has to be within the min_num_atoms and max_num_atom interval.** `mindlessgen` will consequently always return a molecule with exactly 40 atoms.